PanDAWMS/panda-client/README.txt

   * added --long to prun
   * fixed long queue brokerage
   * changed parameter format in --exec of prun to be consistent with pathena
+  * enabled to set the start number to %SKIPEVENTS in --trf of pathena

 0.1.96 (10/24/2009)
   * added --parentDS to pathena